pixyzehn/pixyzehn.com/_posts/2016-11-27-swifty-week-1.md

 comments: true
 ---

 This is the first week article.
-I inspired by many news letters.
+I inspired by many newsletters.
 Sometimes I wanted to wrap up articles I read about Swift and iOS.
 This series of articles will be posted in every week:)
 I try to do my best to achieve that.
 I'll add `#swiftyweek` tag to this series of articles.